 (1) In this regulation —

-listed means listed on the NTIS.
+listed means listed on the national register.

 (2) For the purpose of the definition of approved VET course in section 5(1) of the Act, each listed unit of competency that forms part of a listed training package is prescribed.

+[Regulation 4 amended in Gazette 17 Dec 2013 p.
+6220.]

 5. Corresponding laws (Act s.
 5)

 (1) For the purpose of the definition of corresponding law in section 5(1) of the Act, the laws listed of the jurisdictions listed in the Table are prescribed.